Summer – 12 Week Program

 You may have previously looked at training for a career in investment banking, but lacked the required technical skills or experience.
 Now’s the time to look again.

-The summer analyst training program at New York School of Investment Banking gives you training and experience in financial modeling, valuation, mergers and acquisitions and leveraged buyouts.
+The summer analyst training program at New York School of Finance gives you training and experience in financial modeling, valuation, mergers and acquisitions and leveraged buyouts.
 You will learn technical modeling from an analyst perspective, and how to interpret and use the model as an investment bank associate would.

 Our unique instruction method ensures that you have not only the theory, but also the hands-on practice you need to make sound financial decisions in real time.

-As a New York School of Investment Banking student not only do you learn from trainers with experience at the world’s largest and most profitable investment banks, you also take part in a coveted internship program at a boutique investment bank, private equity firm, venture capital fund or hedge fund.
+As a New York School of Finance student not only do you learn from trainers with experience at the world’s largest and most profitable investment banks, you also take part in a coveted internship program at a boutique investment bank, private equity firm, venture capital fund or hedge fund.

 This summer program is a prime opportunity to hone your skills with work on real-world business transactions, and to make connections that could support your future career growth.